briceburg/ansible-variable-scoping/simple/README.md

 1. The test_app role depends on the test_service role
   * https://github.com/briceburg/ansible-variable-scoping/blob/master/simple/roles/test_app/meta/main.yml

-1. Each role provides a unique value for a variable named 'shared_var'
+1. Each role provides a unique value for a variable named 'port'
   * https://github.com/briceburg/ansible-variable-scoping/blob/master/simple/roles/test_app/vars/main.yml
   * https://github.com/briceburg/ansible-variable-scoping/blob/master/simple/roles/test_service/vars/main.yml

-1. When the test_service role is executed (aka **"active"**), the output of shared_var shows the value defined by the test_app role. **This is contrary to expected/documented behavior (?), where we expect the output to match the value defined by the active role in case of a variable name collision.**
+1. When the test_service role is executed (aka **"active"**), the output of port shows the value defined by the test_app role. **This is contrary to expected/documented behavior (?), where we expect the output to match the value defined by the active role in case of a variable name collision.**

 **Output**